California man charged in 3 slayings linked to serial killer

 The criminal complaint filed Tuesday only lists charges for the killings of Rodriguez, Cruz and Lopez.

-Brownlee has a criminal history that includes traffic violations and convictions for drug crimes that goes back to an arrest when he was 15 years old , according to The East Bay Times.
+Brownlee grew up in Oakland and has a criminal history that includes traffic violations and convictions for drug crimes in Alameda County that goes back to an arrest when he was 15 years old , according to The East Bay Times.
 He was most recently discharged from parole in 2006.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.